bclark12/project4/README.md

 # project4

-What problem does the App solve
+What problem does the App solve?

 The purpose of this project is for people to save the different sandwiches that they have tried into different categories.